top of page

 • Children's Ministry | Trinity Lutheran Church

-VACATION BIBLE SCHOOL Thank you for registering for Vacation Bible School!
-Payment Options Cost: $20 per child, $50 max/family You have the option to pay online or by cash or check to the church office.
+SUNDAY SCHOOL Thank you for registering for Sunday School!
+Payment Options Suggested Donation: $20 per child, $50 max/family You have the option to pay online or by cash or check to the church office.
 To pay online, click the button below to be directed to Trinity's secure online giving site.
 If you would prefer to give by cash or check, please drop off or mail your payment to the Trinity church office.
 PAY ONLINE When your online payment is complete, you should receive two email confirmations.
-One for your VBS registration and one for your online payment. < BACK TO VBS PAGE
+One for your Sunday School registration and one for your online payment. < BACK TO SUNDAY SCHOOL PAGE

 bottom of page